ejlaflure/School_District_Analysis/README.md

 - Explain how your PyCitySchools analysis changes after you handle the incorrect data.

 ## Challenge Summary
-Recreate the district and school summary DataFrames.
-- How is the district summary affected?

-- How is the school summary affected?

-Recalculate the high- and low-performing schools.
+Post grade correction analysis:

+- Effect on District Summary
+  - Looking at a broad summary of data like this, only a slight change is noticeable.
+The average math score went down 0.1, while all three percentages went down 1%.
+- Effect on School Summary
+  -
-- How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance, relative to the other schools?
+- Thomas High School’s performance relative to the other schools in district

-Recalculate the scores by grade, scores by school spending, scores by school size, and scores by school type.
-- How does replacing the ninth-grade scores affect the following?
+  -
-  - Math and Reading Scores by Grade
+- Effect on Math and Reading Scores by Grade
+  -

-  - Scores by School Spending
+- Effect on Scores by School Spending
+  -

-  - Scores by School Size
+- Effect on Scores by School Size
+  -

-  - Scores by School Type
+- Effect on Scores by School Type
+  -